 - Fiberglass — Fiberglass shafts are marginally heavier than carbon while maintaining the same sleek, comfortable feel and adding durability.
 The KIALOA Makai, Werner Vibe, and NRS Rush represent the fiberglass shaft in this year's test.

 - Aluminum — Aluminum shafts feel and sound like metal and get both hot and cold easily.
 They are also more durable, but also heavier.
-The BPS, Super Paddle, and Own the Wave models are made from aluminum.
+The BPS and Own the Wave models are made from aluminum.

 - Bent — A bend in the shaft adds a leverage point to increase comfort (especially in the wrist), control and cadence.
 None of the paddles in this review featured this construction.

 - Travel — A travel paddle breaks down into three smaller pieces, allowing it to easily fit in your car or as a piece of checked luggage.
-The Super Paddle and iGK models are all travel paddles.
+The iGK model is a travel paddles.

 Pros and Cons of Adjustable vs. Fixed Length Paddles